 (Colwall C of E Primary School Pupil Premium Deep Dive Inspection, July 2021)

 The Pupil Premium is an allocation of additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.
-These include pupils who are entitled to free school meals (FSM), those looked after by the local authority and children of armed service personnel.
+These include pupils who are entitled to free school meals (FSM), those looked after by the local authority, previously looked after by the local authority and children of armed service personnel.
 The intended effect of this funding is to accelerate progress and raise attainment.
-Many eligible children will not need additional support.
-The school adopts the same approach with eligible children as with any other child found to be at risk of falling behind.

 It is for schools to decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.